The law that protects consumers in Victoria is the Australian Consumer Law and Fair Trading Act 2012.

-- Step 1: Contain the data breach to prevent any further compromise of personal information.
+- Contain the data breach to prevent any further compromise of personal information.

-- Step 2: Assess the data breach by gathering the facts and evaluating the risks, including potential harm to affected individuals and, where possible, taking action to remediate any risk of harm.
+- Assess the data breach by gathering the facts and evaluating the risks, including potential harm to affected individuals.
+Where possible, take action to remediate any risk of harm.

-- Step 4: Review the incident and consider what actions can be taken to prevent future breaches
+- Review the incident and consider what actions you can take to prevent future breaches.